 The oldest profession is rigorously recorded in the Bible depicting instances of prostitution by career professionals as well as prostitutes prompted by circumstance.
-Today, with over 40 million prostitutes worldwide and between one and two million prostitutes in the US alone, it’s not surprising that every country on the planet has laws governing it.
-Whether prostitution should be vigorously opposed or tacitly accepted is a subject of much debate, and it seems no one policy holds the monopoly on success or failure.
+Today, with over 42 million prostitutes worldwide and around two million prostitutes in the US alone, it’s not surprising that every country on the planet has laws governing it.
+Whether prostitution should be vigorously opposed or tacitly accepted is a subject of much debate, and it seems no one policy holds a monopoly on success or failure.

 So, when it comes to prostitution, should we legalize it or keep it criminal?
 Here are both sides of this debate.